DannyDainton/post-con-2019-workshop/README.md

     ]
 }
 ```
-I'm only going to be using a couple of the Lodash functions for the example but hopefully these give you an idea how to these or any other ones.
-This is just something simple using the `_.uniq()` function and this will reduce an array of items, in this case, a list of Animals and create a new array with out the unique values.
+I'm only going to be using a couple of the Lodash functions for the example but hopefully, these give you an idea how to these or any other ones.
+This is just something simple using the `_.uniq()` function and this will reduce an array of items, in this case, a list of Animals and create a new array without the unique values.
 This is very basic and in some cases not at all relevant to your context but it's giving you more of a feel of the things that you _could_ use when creating your test suites.

 ```javascript
 // Using the _.uniq() function to create a new array within the replicated values